BCP

 Similar to psychological effects, some victims will also be affected socially.
 These victims may become more isolated and could avoid any intimate encounters with other people because of the abuse.

 Rabbi sexual abuse cases can vary widely depending on several factors.
 The date of the abuse, how long the abuse lasted, and your age at the time of the abuse can all be important factors to your case.
-Hach & Rose, LLP will work closely with you to help you prepare the most persuasive possible case and fight to see that you can get justice.
+Hach Rose Schirripa & Cheverie LLP will work closely with you to help you prepare the most persuasive possible case and fight to see that you can get justice.

 Do I still have a case if my abuser has died?